SagarBhatnagar/Task-list-using-JS/README.md

 # Task-list-using-JS

-A simple task list webapp which can be used to store or remove tasks in local storage with a interactive UI
+A simple task list webapp which can be used to store or remove tasks in local storage and filter them with a interactive UI